PretendoNetwork/website/docs/en_US/network-dumps.md

 Full credit to the upkeep of the repository, and creation of the original Docker container, goes to GitHub user [MatthewL246](https://github.com/MatthewL246).

 Install Docker for your operating system using the official [setup guide](https://docs.docker.com/get-docker/).
+If installing on Windows, you ***MUST*** use the WSL backend option.
 Then follow the steps for your console type.

 ## 3DS
 1. Download [this IPS patch](https://github.com/PretendoNetwork/mitmproxy-nintendo/raw/master/ssl-patches/0004013000002F02.ips).
 This IPS patch patches the SSL sysmodule to disable SSL verification, allowing the console to connect to the proxy server with TLS connections.